-If you have a previous felony or misdemeanor Driving Under the Influence (DUI) criminal conviction you may be eligible to have the case expunged from your record.
-California Penal Code Section 1203.4 allows a person who has fulfilled the conditions of probation for the entire period of probation to petition the Court to have their criminal conviction vacated and the case dismissed.
+A person who has fulfilled the conditions of probation for the entire period of probation may petition the Court to have the criminal conviction vacated and the case dismissed.
+If probation was not granted, you are eligible to do this one year after the conviction date.
 If you are still currently on probation, under Penal Code Section 1203.3 you may petition the court to terminate probation early and request a dismissal.
+Otherwise, you may petition the court for an expungement after the probationary period is over.
+If no probation was granted, you must wait one year from the conviction date.
 The petitioner must not be serving a sentence for any other offense, on probation for another offense, or currently charged with another criminal offense.
 All probation requirements, such as DUI classes, restitution, and court fines, must be completed and paid before the Court will grant the dismissal request (or before you can request early termination of DUI probation).
 You will not be eligible if you did not successfully complete probation, e.g. you violated probation and you were sentenced to jail rather than being placed back on probation.

 EXPUNGEMENT OF YOUR CRIMINAL RECORD